 The Byte/Page Program command allows one to 256 bytes of data to be programmed into previously erased memory locations.
 An erased memory location is one that has all eight bits set to the logical 1 state (a byte value of FFh).
-Before a Byte/Page Program command can be started, the Write Enable command must have been issued to the device (see "Write Enable (06h)" on page 30) to set the Write Enable Latch (WEL) bit of the Status Register to a logical 1 state.
+Before a Byte/Page Program command can be started, the Write Enable command must have been issued to the device (see Section 9.1) to set the Write Enable Latch (WEL) bit of the Status Register to a logical 1 state.